 - 1 teaspoon salt

-- 1 cup shredded white cheddar cheese or mozzarella
+- 1 cup shredded white cheddar cheese or shredded mozzarella, divided

 - sliced green onions for garnish

-- crackers, chips, or crostini for serving, see Notes
+- crackers, chips, celery, or crostini for serving, see Notes

 - Bake for 20 minutes in the preheated oven or until bubbly.